All we know about Kate Forbes’ Free Church of Scotland and its beliefs

 The church has around 100 congregations across Scotland and over 13,000 members.

-“We exist because of Jesus Christ.
-We want to fulfil his commission to us to ‘make disciples’,” a statement on the church’s website says.
+Instead, a statement on the church’s website says: “We exist because of Jesus Christ.
+We want to fulfil his commission to us to ‘make disciples’.

 “That means we share his message so that men, women, boys and girls who would know, love, follow, worship, confess and serve Jesus Christ as their Lord and Saviour.”